 The period, i.e., how often it is performed, depends on the configuration of the Gardener administrators/operators.

-In some Gardener installations the operators might enable “reconciliation in maintenance time window only” (more information) which will result in at least one reconciliation during the time configured in the
+In some Gardener installations the operators might enable “reconciliation in maintenance time window only” (for more information, see Cluster Reconciliation), which will result in at least one reconciliation during the time configured in the

 Which Updates are Applied